 We recommend you have a variety of hiking socks to try with your rental boots and pick the ones that aren’t so thick they constrain your foot or so thin that you have play in the heel.
 Once again, proactively taping for blisters in common spots, such as your heals, is a good idea.
 Managing any hotspots that do form with blister tape right away can be the difference between a successful trip and a nightmare.
 If you have abnormally wide or narrow feet, heel spurs or corns, these can add to any discomfort and should be watched closely and pre taped.
 Clients usually run into trouble when they don’t want to be the one to stop and hold up the group by addressing a budding blister but this is definitely the best way to go.

 So what is a good quality mountaineering boot appropriate for the Canadian Rockies?

-In our rental fleet we use the Scarpa Mont Blanc GTX.
+In our mountaineering boot rental fleet, we use the Scarpa Mont Blanc GTX.
 Over the course of the years we arrived at this boot after trying a variety of hard and soft boots.
 The Scarpa Mont Blanc GTX is a good all-round four season boot that works for summer climbing and can also be used for ice climbing.
 They fit a variety of crampons for general mountaineering and technical ice climbing.
 As far as rental boots go, we get good feedback from clients on this set up.

 The LaSportiva Nepal Evo is also a great four season boot.
 Similar to the Mont Blanc GTX many clients and our staff use this boot all year for alpine climbing and ice climbing.